Prospective Graduate Student Resources

 Spring Ask Me Anything (AMA) with Current Ph.D.
 Students

 These office hours will provide an avenue for folks interested in pursuing a graduate degree to interact with current students (and sometimes faculty).
 Each session will be centered around specific research areas to allow discussions about work done at different labs as well.
 Our current students are available to share information about what graduate school entails, current research at UW ECE, ways to approach faculty for research opportunities, and how you could make your application stronger.
 Please join us at our virtual AMA zoom sessions.
 There is no formal presentation and you may join us anytime during the 2-hour session with your questions.

 Graduate Applicant Support Program

 If you consider yourself an underrepresented or marginalized minority in ECE, please submit your application materials using this FORM.
-We are happy to support GASP applicants of all backgrounds provided we have the capacity.
+We are happy to support GASP applicants of all backgrounds, provided we have the capacity.
 Applicants are matched with mentors on a rolling basis.
-We will notify you latest by November 5 if we have reached capacity to review.
+We will notify you by November 12th at the latest if we have reached capacity to review.

-- October 15, 2023 – Application form opens for matching on a rolling basis
+- October 12, 2023 – The application form opens for matching on a rolling basis

 - November 10, 2023 – Applications close